-The unit may be hooked to 1 or 2 battery banks depending on the model.
-Hook up the battery bank(s) as shown below.
-If you are hooking up 2 battery banks keep in mind that they MUST share a common ground!
+The unit may be hooked to 1, 2 or 3 battery banks.
+If you are hooking up 2 or 3 battery banks keep in mind that they MUST share a common ground!
+If you are hooking up 3 battery banks, hook them up as is shown below.